-Get your pallet and hold it vertically.
+Hold your pallet vertically.
 You may need to grab a friend to help you hold the pallet in place.
-Next get your sawzall and attach a 5" or larger blade.
+Next, attach a 5" or larger blade to your Sawzall.
 You can use a metal or universal blade.
-Wedge the blade in between the pallet slats and the 2x4 supports and cut straight down.
-Do this on each of the four areas the cross beams are attached.
+Wedge the blade in between the pallet slats and the two-by-four supports and cut straight down.
+Do this on each of the four areas where the cross beams are attached.

-For this project we used a double pallet that measured to about five and half feet long.
+For this project, we used a double pallet that measured about 5 1/2' feet long.
 This gave us the right proportions to use 13 boards: one for each of the stripes on the flag.
-The official ratio dimensions of the American flag are 1:1.9.
-Ours turned out more along the lines of 1:1.5, but the ratio is close enough to distort the look of the end product.
+The official ratio dimensions of the American flag are 1:1.9; ours turned out closer to 1:1.5, but the ratio is close enough to distort the look of the end product.

 Shake up the can of primer and following the steps on the label, apply the primer to the boards.
 An easy way to get an even coat is to spray each board individually, using short sweeping motions across the width of the board and moving down the length of the board.
 We had to use two cans to get good coverage (though the wind may have played a hand in this).
 Remember that it’s better to apply several light coats to build up that coverage than one thick coat.
 Allow the primer to dry for the allotted time—most manufacturers suggest you apply your additional coats of paint within an hour.

 Before you begin with the red stripes, tape off the corner for the blue paint.
-If you’re using your own template for the stars you’ll need to calculate the size yourself.
-We made a star template that was 3 ¼” wide.
-We put a half-inch gap in between each star in the row and we made six rows of eight—each row on its own board.
-This makes two adjustments to the official US flag.
-First there are only 48 stars.
+If you’re using your own template for the stars, you’ll need to calculate the size yourself.
+We made a star template that was 3 1/4” wide.
+We put a 1/2" gap in between each star in the row and we made six rows of eight—each row on its own board.
+This makes two adjustments to the official US flag: First, there are only 48 stars.
 Thus, this is the design of the flag from 1912 to 1959.
 Secondly, the stars only take up six rows of stripes, opposed to in the actual flag where they take up seven.
 We liked the way it looked better when each row of stars was taking up a board and not bridged between two.
-So you’re welcome to make changes, but the area we taped off was 31 ½” long and six boards wide.
+So you’re welcome to make changes, but the area we taped off was 31 1/2” long and six boards wide.
 We started by taping off the boards that would be painted red, and later added the white boards and made those measurements.

 Once the blue is taped off you can apply several light coats of red.
 You may find that some boards require more coats than others.
 Adjust to the wood that you’re dealing with and do your best.
 Allow the paint to dry.

-Bring the white stripes back in place and measure and tape off the area that will be painted blue. but the area we taped off was 31 ½” long and six boards wide.
+Bring the white stripes back in place and measure and tape off the area that will be painted blue.
+The area we taped off was 31 1/2” long and six boards wide.

-Next it’s time for assembly.
-You will need two 44 ½” lengths for the supporting beams.
-You can either cut these out of an eight foot 2x4, or you can use some of the 2x4 pieces from the pallet.
+Next, it’s time for assembly.
+You will need two 44 1/2” lengths for the supporting beams.
+You can either cut these out of an 8' two-by-four, or you can use some of the two-by-four pieces from the pallet.
 Be warned though that these boards are full of nails and will require some strategic cutting and drilling.
-We used the pallet boards, but for the low cost of a 2x4 it didn’t really seem worth the effort.
-Measure and cut the 2x4s to the correct length.
+We used the pallet boards, but for the low cost of a two-by-four, it didn’t really seem worth the effort.
+Measure and cut the two-by-fours to the correct length.
 Turn the pallet boards face down and line up the supports on either end several inches in from the edge.
 When you lay the boards face down make sure that the blue is on the correct side.
-This means flipping the boards lengthwise so that the blue is underneath the upper right hand section.
+This means flipping the boards lengthwise so that the blue is underneath the upper right-hand section.

-With the supports in place predrill 26 holes into each 2x4 – two holes into each front facing piece.
+With the supports in place, pre-drill 26 holes into each two-by-four: two holes into each front-facing piece.
 Use a drill bit slightly smaller than the screw and make sure it’s shorter than two inches or tape it off.
-Apply pressure to the 2x4 for a tight fit with the facing and secure with screws.
+Apply pressure to the two-by-four for a tight fit with the facing and secure with screws.

 For added support and strength you can add a third middle support.
 This is entirely up to you.

 We found that after a row or two, the glove and stencil adhered to each other.
 This actually made the process a lot quicker.
-Close to half way through the stars, the stencil got very goopy and started leaking paint.
-At this point you have a couple options: you either can cut out a new stencil or you can wipe off the original one and leave it to dry for a few minutes.
-Either way you’ll probably need to switch out your glove at least once and the surrounding protective paper several times.
+Close to halfway through the stars, the stencil got very goopy and started leaking paint.
+At this point you have a couple of options: you either can cut out a new stencil or you can wipe off the original one and leave it to dry for a few minutes.
+Either way, you’ll probably need to switch out your glove at least once and the surrounding protective paper several times.